The Super Nintendo Entertainment

 displays 25 (50Hz).
 Games often display the following message

-if used in a system running at the wrong speed.
-"THIS GAME PAK
+if used in a system running at the wrong speed:

 Later versions of the SNES seem to output a lower voltage to the cart